jimbozhang/yufadi/README.md

 # Yufadi

-Yufadi is a Mandarin Grammar Error Correction (GEC) engine.
+`Yufadi` is a toy project for Mandarin Grammar Error Correction (GEC) task.

 ## Train